-Overview: These tests are designed to verify that the device under test reacts properly to the receipt of both valid and invalid Next Pages.
+Overview: These tests are designed to verify that the device under test transmits properly formed Next Pages.

 NOTE: THESE TESTS CANNOT BE PERFORMED IF THE DUT DOES NOT SUPPORT A NEXT PAGE EXCHANGE OR ALLOW A NEXT PAGE EXCHANGE TO BE INITIATED.